1/23/2019

 Chief Executive Officer

-Yeah, I think we're probably we're trying to give ranges.
-So depending on where you pick a point in the range, you squeeze out the other side.
-And that's that we're just trying to give a range.
-But I think I think for modeling purposes, I think somewhere in the neighborhood, we think that the fiber business is going to run in and around those high single digits around 9% and then 1 to 2 on towers and small cells.
+Yeah, I think we're probably trying to give ranges, so depending on where you pick a point in the range, you squeeze out the other side, and we're just trying to give a range.
+But I think for modeling purposes, I think somewhere in the neighborhood, we think the fiber business is going to run in and around those high single digits, around 9%, and then 1 to 2 on towers and small cells.

 speaker